joaomatossilva/joaomatossilva.github.io/_posts/2013-07-03-UnitOfWork.md

 ---

 This time I want to indroduce my approach on the Unit Of Work pattern ([Unit of Work](http://martinfowler.com/eaaCatalog/unitOfWork.html)).
 If you're reading this and thinking EF or Nhibernate, then don't waste your time.
-DbContext and ISession are already implementations on Unit of Works.
+DbContext and ISession are already implementations of Unit of Work.

 I use this aproach mostly with Micro ORM frameworks, like Dapper, Simple.Data, etc...
 Are you still doing Ado.Net directly?
 In what year do you live in?